shivdevops/WORDPRESS-AUTOMATED-INSTALLATION-SHELL-SCRIPT/README.md

  * Provide your directory name for wordpress files stored in root directory by replacing the default value **"your-wordpress-instance-name"**.(line no:5 in shell script)
  * Create database, Provide your database name by replacing the the default value **"your-database-name"**.(line no:7 in shell script)
  * Provide  your database user name by replacing the the default value **"your-database-user-name"**.(line no:9 in shell script)
- * Provide your data base password name by replacing the default value **"your-database-password"**.(line no:11 in shell script)
+ * Provide your database password name by replacing the default value **"your-database-password"**.(line no:11 in shell script)
  * Create the virtual host.

  **Check twice.If any installation error occures need to remove in the root directory and to install it again from the beginning.Save the edited changes.Run the script.**